joncox123/ForkCal/README.md

 # ForkCal
 Tuning fork watch timegrapher for Bulova Accutron and ETA movements, such as Omega f300, etc.

+# Requirements
+Only tested on Linux, but may run on other operating systems.
+I assume you are running a Debian-based OS like Ubuntu.
+To run on other distributions, simply install the required packages using your package manager.

 ## Installation and launch
 sudo apt-get install python3-pyaudio portaudio19-dev